Roope Riski: Cesena and loans

+SJK Seinäjoki

 On 8 February 2016, SJK announced the signing of Riski on a two-year contract.
+Riski was the top goal scorer in Veikkausliiga in 2016.

-On 10 January 2017, he was loaned to SC Paderborn.
+On 10 January 2017, he was loaned to SC Paderborn in German 3.
+Liga.

+St. Pölten

+In June 2017, Riski left SJK when he signed with Austrian Bundesliga club St. Pölten for an undisclosed fee.

+On 28 August 2018, Riski was loaned out to Greek club AO Chania − Kissamikos.

+HJK Helsinki

 On 21 November 2019, HJK Helsinki confirmed the signing of Riski on a contract until the end of 2021 with an option for one further year.
+He was crowned the Veikkausliiga top goal scorer again in 2020.
+During the 2022 and 2023 season, he suffered from knee injuries and missed several months.

+Ilves

+On 6 November 2023, it was announced that Riski had signed with Veikkausliiga club Ilves on a two-year deal, starting in 2024.
+During his first season with Ilves, Riski scored 11 goals in 26 Veikkausliiga appearances.

 International career

 On 19 January 2015, Riski made his senior debut for the Finland national team in a 1–0 friendly against Sweden, where he scored the only goal of the match.

 He was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.

 Personal life

-He is the younger brother of Riku Riski, who plays for HJK Helsinki and the Finland national team.
+He is the younger brother of former Finnish international footballer Riku Riski.

+Since 2019, Riski has abstained from drinking alcohol.
+He has also revealed his devotion for poetry.